 Reasons to Research

-Whether you're preparing a cover letter, resume, or getting ready to, you'll want to learn more about the organization and industry.
-Not only will this be important in helping you determine if this is a place you might want to work, but employers want to be confident that you know who they are and how your skills connect with their organization's needs specifically.
+Not only will this process be important in helping you determine where you might want to work, but also employers want to be confident that you know who they are and how your skills connect with their organization's needs specifically.
 Research is indispensable in preparing a good cover letter and resume.

 Informational Interviews & Networking

 VUconnect is a network of Vanderbilt alumni, students and friends worldwide.
 It is a great place to connect with individuals with whom you already have something in common, the Vanderbilt experience!
 If you haven't registered for this system, visit the VUconnect registration site.

-While speaking with people is one of the best means of gathering research, there are many other online resources that can be helpful.
+While speaking with people is one of the best means of gathering research, there are numerous online resources that are helpful.
 Business Source Premier is a popular business research database, featuring the full text from more than 2,100 journals.
-The database includes: company profiles, country reports, industry reports, market research reports, and SWOT Analyses.
+The database includes: company profiles, country reports, industry reports, market research reports and SWOT Analyses.

 Looking for industry information?
-Vault is a great resource for getting an overview of an industry.
-Within the online Vault books you can learn the language of the industry: "What does it mean to construct a financial model?"; "What is the trafficking side of the house in an advertising firm?"
-You will also find information about the paths of career progression within an industry, who the major players are, and so much more.
+Vault is a great resource for getting an overview.
+Within the online Vault books you can learn the language of the industry, for example: "What does it mean to construct a financial model?"; "What is the trafficking side of the house in an advertising firm?"
+You will also find information about career progression paths within an industry, who the major players are, and so much more.

-Jean Heard Library's website has a variety of business periodicals and newspapers many that can be found online!
-These business databases can assist you in finding articles about both the organization you are researching and also its competition.
-A few you may want to start looking at are Annualreports.com, Hoover's, and S&P netadvantage.
-If you need assistance stop by the library and share with a reference librarian what information you are seeking.
+Jean Heard Library's website has a variety of business periodicals, newspapers and databases, many of them found online.
+These business news sources and databases can supply articles about both the organization you are researching and its competition.
+Helpful starting points include Annualreports.com, Hoover's and S&P netadvantage.
+If you need assistance, stop by the library and speak with a reference librarian about the information you’re seeking.